 5.2.1 The primary aim of a reward strategy is to attract and retain suitably skilled employees so that the Council can perform at its best.
 The biggest challenge for the Council in the current circumstances is to maximise productivity and efficiency within current resources.
-The Pay Policy Statement is therefore a matter of striking an often difficult balance between setting appropriate remuneration levels which will facilitate a sufficient supply of appropriately skilled individuals to fill the Council's wide range of roles, and ensuring that the burden on the taxpayer and a financially challenged organisation does not become greater than can be fully and objectively justified.
+The Pay Policy Statement is therefore a matter of striking an often difficult balance between setting appropriate remuneration levels which will facilitate a sufficient supply of appropriately skilled individuals to fill the Council's wide range of roles and ensuring that the burden on the taxpayer and a financially challenged organisation does not become greater than can be fully and objectively justified.

-5.2.2 In this context, it does need to be recognised that, in particular, remuneration levels at the more senior grades need to enable the Council to attract a suitably wide pool of talent from which to recruit, often when in competition with other public and private sector employers from outside, as well as within, Wales.
+- 5.2.2 In this context, it does need to be recognised that, in particular, remuneration levels need to enable the Council to attract a suitably wide pool of talent from which to recruit, often when in competition with other public and private sector employers from outside, as well as within, Wales.
 Remuneration levels are also important in retaining suitably skilled and qualified individuals once in post.
-The Council recognises that pay is not the only means of rewarding and supporting employees and offers a wider range of benefits, including flexible working arrangements, access to learning and development, an annual leave purchase scheme, Vectis Card (a staff benefits and savings scheme) and an Employee Assistance Programme, etc.

-The Council agreed a Workforce Strategy in July 2021 and pay and reward will be considered under the broader themes of this Strategy.

-- 5.2.3 In addition, the Council is a major employer in the area and as such it must have regard to its role in the economic well-being of the people of Blaenau Gwent.
-The Council also has a role in setting standards on pay and conditions to other employers in the area for similar reasons. - 5.2.4 In designing, developing and reviewing its Pay Policy Statement, the Council will seek to balance the above factors appropriately to maximise outcomes for the organisation and the community it serves, while managing pay costs and maintaining sufficient flexibility to meet future needs.
+The Council recognises that pay is not the only means of rewarding and supporting employees and offers a wider range of benefits, including flexible working arrangements, access to learning and development, an annual leave purchase scheme, a staff benefits scheme and an Employee Assistance Programme, etc. - 5.2.3 The Council's Workforce Strategy 2021-2026 will consider pay and reward under the broader themes of this Strategy. - 5.2.4 In addition, the Council is a major employer in the area and as such it must have regard to its role in the economic well-being of the people of Blaenau Gwent.
+The Council also has a role in setting standards on pay and conditions to other employers in the area for similar reasons. - 5.2.5 In designing, developing and reviewing its Pay Policy Statement, the Council will seek to balance the above factors appropriately to maximise outcomes for the organisation and the community it serves, while managing pay costs and maintaining sufficient flexibility to meet future needs.